KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 ## Looking Ahead

+I look forward to taking on increasingly more leadership on my team.

+I look forward to empowering engineers, including me, to produce higher quality code, be more productive, and engage with the wider community.

 A co-worker has invited me to teach beginner/intermediate Django to our colleagues at JPMorgan Chase.
 I hope to finish the curriculum in early 2024 and teach multiple sessions throughout the year.
+This is in addition to an offer to teach Python.

+I want to go further in my understanding of our DEFNA location/venue considerations, budget, and contract negotiations.

 I plan to attend PyTexas in Austin in April.
 It's a stone's throw from Plano and a conference I have wanted to attend for quite a few years.
 I have yet to determine which other conference(s) I will attend, if any.
 Other conferences on my radar: PyCon US, DjangoCon US, DjangoCon Europe, PyCon Africa, PyGotham.

-I look forward to taking on increasingly more leadership on my team.
+I hope to visit Europe.
+It's next on my bucket list. :)

-I look forward to empowering engineers to produce higher quality code, be more productive, and engage with the wider community.

-I want to go further in my understanding of our DEFNA location/venue considerations, budget, and contract negotiations.

-## Heavy Lifting

-I led/co-led the completion of several substantial code features.
-I had the opportunity to lead team meetings such as Sprint Retro and Sprint Review and Demo.
-I gave code deep dives and demos to team members and managers.
-I mentored an apprentice.

-I was an onsite liason.

-Multi-tenancy and orchestration

-## Quality and Standards

-I did research into Python/Django standards and code quality tools.

-A co-worker and I co-presented about Advent of Code.

-I shared my open source experience.

-Best in class open source and inner source governance resources.